promisegrid/paper-ism/README.md

 ## A Generic Language for State Transitions

-To enable ISM compatibility with Promise Theory and Smart Spacetime, we propose a generic language for describing state transitions.
+To enable ISM compatibility with Promise Theory and Semantic Spacetime, we propose a generic language for describing state transitions.
 This language uses a tuple format to capture promises about function execution.
 The proposed format is as follows:

 ```
 (f1, in, inerr, out, outerr, rc, f2)